cnumr/GreenIT-Analysis-cli/README.md

 1. Modifier le Dockerfile

 ```
-# Uncomment if you need to configure proxy.
+# Uncomment if you need to configure the proxy.
-# You can init these variables by using --build-arg during docker build
+# You can init these variables by using --build-arg during the docker build
 # Example : docker build [...] --build-arg http_proxy=http://<user>:<password>@<host>:<port>
 ENV HTTP_PROXY=$http_proxy
 ENV HTTPS_PROXY=$https_proxy